keeth/apex-graphql-starter/README.md

 $ apex infra --env dev apply
 ```

-Note: until Terraform 0.8 is released, you'll need to call `apply` twice - the first will fail with errors.
+Note: until Terraform 0.8 is released, you'll need to call `apply` twice - the first will likely fail with errors, and the second should pass.

-The apply command will emit the REST API ID which you can use to test your new endpoint:
+The apply command will emit the REST API ID which you can use to test your new endpoint, for example:

 ```
 $ API_ID=pi04ylmzt5 AWS_REGION=us-west-2 scripts/hello-graphql.sh